HomeDev GuideRecipesAPI Reference

 • Authorization – The process of determining the specific actions a user is allowed to perform.

-• Role provider – The module that gives the base data for authorization in the new security model in ASP.NET.
+• Role provider – The module that gives the base data for authorization in the security model in ASP.NET.

-• Personalization – The process of adapting a web page to a specific user, such as showing targeted ads or displaying the name of the user.
+• Personalization – The process of adapting a web page to a specific user, such as showing targeted ads or displaying the user's name of the user.

 • Profile provider – The module that stores and retrieves personalized data in ASP.NET.